sacarlson/mini_isp/readme.md

 #Mini ISP
 Copyright:: Copyright (c) 2012 sacarlson

 Mini ISP is a group of integrated programs and infrastructure needed to setup a small prepaid WIFI or wired World Wide Internet network service.
 It is designed to be used in short to medium term residence like Hotels or resort apartments where residences want a quick method to connect to the Internet from between 1 day to 3 months or longer.
-Mini ISP provides redirected service to unregistered users to enable them to choose and purchase the desired duration of time to be allowed access to the Internet.
+Mini ISP provides captive portal redirected service to unregistered users and enables them to choose and purchase online the desired duration of time to be allowed access to the Internet.
 After this time window, world Internet service is automatically discontinued until another contract is purchased.

 ##License:
  GPLv3 see http://www.gnu.org for details